jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 }
 ```

 Here we've defined `Config` in such a way that it owns the `query` and `file_path` strings.
-We can't directly take ownership of the strings in `args`, because we're only borrowing them.
-Here we're calling `clone` to make copies of the strings.
+We can't directly take ownership of the strings in `args`, because the slice passed in owns them and we're only borrowing the slice.
+To fix this we're calling `clone` to make copies of the strings.

 Cloning the strings is slightly inefficient.
 In our case we know that `args` will stick around for the entire program, so we could probably use references to the strings in `args`, but there'd be some work to manage the lifetimes of the references.
-Since the length of the query and file_path are likely to be quite short, the tradeoff in efficiency is likely going to be small, so this is fine.
-We'll talk about how to deal with this situation a bit more in [chapter 13][chap13] when we talk about iterators.
+Since the length of the `query` and `file_path` are likely to be quite short, the tradeoff in efficiency is likely going to be small, so this is fine.
+We'll talk about a better way to handle this situation a bit more in [chapter 13][chap13] (hint: we could pass in the iterator itself instead of the result of `collect`).

 You may have also noticed that all the constructors we've seen so far have been called `new`, but we called ours `build`.
-This is because `build` isn't quite a normal constructor - if you were using this library in some other program where you were providing the arguments directly, you wouldn't want to call `Config::new` and pass in an array of strings, where the first string is ignored.
+This is because `build` isn't quite a normal constructor.
+First, by convention the `new` constructor should not be allowed to fail.
+Second, if you were using this library in some other program where you were providing the arguments directly, you wouldn't want to call `Config::new` and pass in an array of strings, where the first string is ignored.
 That's a weird interface.
-Also, by convention `new` should never fail.

 Speaking of failures, our `build` function returns a `Result<T, E>` so we can pass errors back to the caller.
 Since our errors are always constant strings, they'll have static lifetime, so our `E` is `&'static str`.

-Let's also add a `run` function to _lib.rs_:
+Let's also add a `run` function to _src/lib.rs_:

 ```rust title="src/lib.rs"
 use std::{error::Error, fs};